-On March 11, 2019, the Delaware County District Attorney's Office ("Delaware County D.A.") announced that the Delaware County D.A. and the Pennsylvania Attorney General's Office ("Pennsylvania A.G."), at the request of the Delaware County D.A., are conducting an investigation of alleged criminal misconduct involving the construction and related activities of the Mariner East pipelines in Delaware County.
-There are neither specifics with regard to who has made the allegations of criminal misconduct nor specifics of any such conduct.
-While the Partnership intends to cooperate with the investigation, we intend to vigorously defend ourselves against these allegations.
+On March 11, 2019, the Delaware County District Attorney's Office ("Delaware County D.A.") announced that the Delaware County D.A. and the Pennsylvania Attorney General's Office, at the request of the Delaware County D.A., are conducting an investigation of alleged criminal misconduct involving the construction and related activities of the Mariner East pipelines in Delaware County.
+The Partnership has not been appraised of the specific conduct under investigation.
+This investigation is ongoing.
+While the Partnership will cooperate with the investigation, it intends to vigorously defend itself against these allegations.